ligato/docs/docs/user-guide/concepts.md

 The vpp-agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over [this example][datasync-example]).
 The IP address and port number of the Redis server is defined in the [redis.conf file](http://download.redis.io/redis-stable/redis.conf) and must be provided to the vpp-agent at startup.

 The config file is provided to the vpp-agent using the flag `--redis-config=<path>`.
 Note that if the Redis config file is not provided, the connector plugin will not be started and no connection will be established.
-If the Redis server is not reachable, the vpp-agent may not start at all.
+If the Redis server is not reachable, the vpp-agent may not start.

 The recommended tool to manage a Redis database is the [`redis-cli`][rediscli] tool.